leagman1/vtx-config-ps/README.md

 ## Usage

-Require the file inside your JavaScript project and call the functions listed below.
+Require the file "configPS.js" inside your JavaScript project and call the functions listed below on it.

 ## Functionality
 There are the following functions: